svnoak/yats/README.md

 You might be able to find what you seek in other places.
 I do not claim to have the best tunnel service.
 This tunnel aims to forward all endpoint requests in unaltered form to the local service, and return with the services unaltered response.

-You can also run multiple websockets, differntiated by client ids.
+You can also run multiple websockets, differentiated by client ids.

 ## Prerequisites